Vale of Neath Railway: Financial results

 In the first years of the Vale of Neath Railway, business grew steadily and profitability as good.
 From 1857 this situation began to change.
 A coal strike, general depression of trade, and heavy costs of maintaining the permanent way, all reduced profit.
 No dividend was declared in August 1857.

 The Swansea and Neath Railway

-The VoNR decided on an unsatisfactory compromise; they would convert most of their network to mixed gauge, and they would assist in the promotion of a Swansea and Neath Railway, a mixed-gauge line.
-It received Royal Assent on 6 April 1861 and was opened on 15 July 1863.
+The VoNR decided on an unsatisfactory compromise; it would convert most of its network to mixed gauge, and it would assist in the promotion of a Swansea and Neath Railway, a mixed-gauge line.
+This received royal assent on 6 April 1861 and was opened on 15 July 1863.
 Passenger operation commenced from a new station in Neath to a temporary platform at Wind Street in Swansea, on 1 August 1863.
 There were intermediate stations at Neath Abbey and Briton Ferry Road.
-The Swansea and Neath Railway was absorbed by the VoNR under the terms of the Vale of Neath Railway Act 1863.
+The Swansea and Neath Railway was absorbed by the VoNR under the terms of the Vale of Neath Railway Act 1863 (26 & 27 Vict. c. cxx).